CIDNA: Cedar-Isles-Dean Neighborhood Association

 As a result of the Memorandum of Understanding between the Metropolitan Council and the City of

-Minneapolis for the Southwest Light Rail Transit project, the City is leading an area wide multimodal
+Minneapolis for the Southwest Light Rail Transit project, the City lead an area wide multimodal

 transportation study for the West Lake Station area.

-Go to the Current Issues page to learn more.
+The study was completed in March 2016.
+Go to the Current Issues page to learn more and access the

 CIDNA offers a grant program to help property owner defray the cost of caring for diseased trees